Key Takeaways:

 Key Features:

 Business Benefits: Stable operations become more organized and transparent.
-Staff accountability improves, planning errors are reduced, and businesses save time on daily coordination.
-Scaling management becomes easier for larger operations.
+Other than that, staff accountability improves, planning errors are reduced, and businesses save time on daily coordination.

-Monetization Potential: Revenue comes from monthly subscriptions based on a stable size.
-Premium plans offer multi-location support, advanced reporting, and detailed analytics for professional equine facilities.
+Monetization Potential: You can include multiple app monetization models, such as multi-location support, advanced reporting, and detailed analytics for professional equine facilities.

 2. Horse Health and Medical Records App